PennyLaneAI/qml/datasets_intro.rst

 ==========================

 .. meta::
-   :property="og:description": Browse our collection of quantum datasets, and import them into PennyLane directly from your code.
+   :property="og:description": Browse our collection of quantum datasets and import them into PennyLane directly from your code.
    :property="og:image": https://pennylane.ai/qml/_static/datasets.png

-A quantum dataset is a collection of **quantum data** obtained from quantum systems that describes the systems and their evolution.
+A quantum dataset is a collection of **quantum data** that describes quantum systems and their evolution.
 In the context of quantum programming, this can be realized as the input and output of a quantum function that describes a quantum system.

 Examples of quantum data